Jorge Mejia: Professional

 In 1997, Jorge joined Sony as an intern and rose steadily in the ranks to become President in 2016 and President & CEO in 2019 for Sony Music Publishing Latin America and U.S. Latin.
 Sony Music Publishing is the largest publishing corporation in the world, following Sony's merger with EMI Music Publishing in 2012, currently owning or administering more than 6 million copyrights.

 Under Mejia's leadership, Sony Music Publishing Latin America and U.S. Latin divisions won the so-called "Triple Crown" in 2016, 2017, and 2018- simultaneously winning the ASCAP, SESAC and BMI "Publisher of the Year" at the three major performing rights organizations' Latin award events.
 In addition, Sony Music's Latin publishing division has won 19 ASCAP Latin Publisher of the Year wins, 12 Billboard Latin Publishing Corporation of the Year awards, BMI Latin Publisher of the Year, and SESAC Latin Publisher of the Year awards, including in 2025 when Sony Music Publishing Latin won at BMI and SESAC Latin as "Publisher of the Year".

-Mejia is part of the Advisory Board at the University of Miami's Frost School of Music.
+Mejia is a member of the Board of Trustees at the New World Symphony (orchestra) and the Advisory Board at the University of Miami's Frost School of Music.

 Music

 Mejia is a classical pianist and composer as well as singer-songwriter and founder of the band, The Green Room.
 He is also a Steinway Artist.
 Mejia's latest release, "If These Walls Could Talk," a composition for piano, was released in 2022 via Sony Music Latin.
-He recorded an orchestral version of this piano concerto in three movements with the London Symphony Orchestra, a project which will be released in 2026.
+He recorded an orchestral version of this piano concerto in three movements with the London Symphony Orchestra, a project which was released on April 24, 2026 and debuted at #7 in the Apple Music Classical Top 100 chart.

 His second release, An Open Book: A Memoir in Music, consists of an eBook and orchestral recording, which was recorded with the University of Miami's Henry Mancini Institute Orchestra and released via Sony Music Latin May 4, 2018.
 Prelude in F Major for Piano and Orchestra from An Open Book: A Memoir in Music was nominated in the Best Classical Contemporary Composition category for the 19th annual Latin Grammy Awards.
 El Nuevo Herald called An Open Book: A Memoir in Music "an instant classic...a rigorous and eclectic work."
 Mejia's album of original solo classical piano pieces, Preludes, was released June 26, 2015.
 Billboard called Mejia's Preludes "virtuoso, captivating pieces".